pypa/virtualenv/docs/explanation.rst

       - Linux, macOS, Windows
       - Minimal test coverage, marked experimental.

 Seed packages (``pip``, ``setuptools``) are bundled for CPython 3.9 through 3.16.
-Target interpreters outside this range use the highest available bundled version as a fallback, which may or may not be compatible.
+A target newer than the highest bundled version reuses the newest bundle.
+A target older than the oldest bundled version has no compatible bundled wheel, so the bundled seeders refuse it before the environment is created; pass ``--no-seed`` for an empty environment, or select a seeder that ships wheels for that version.

 **********************
  How virtualenv works